HOW TO MAKE ELLU SADAM?

 Our next step will be cooking the rice.
 Wash the rice well under running water till water runs clear.
 Now add 1.75 c water and pressure cook this for 3 whistles.
 Once done, switch off flame.
 Let pressure release naturally.

 When the pressure releases, open the cooker and spread the cooked rice on a plate.
-Drizzle 1.5 teaspoon peanut oil or vegetable over the rice and gently fluff with a fork.
+Drizzle 1.5 tsp peanut oil or vegetable over the rice and gently fluff with a fork.

 Let the rice cool completely.